 - Review FSM Student Handbook for Global Health

-- Attend at minimum three, in-person global health seminars
+- Attend at minimum two, in-person global health seminars

 - Complete online orientation tool